June-Skeeter/GEOS270_Syllabus/index.md

 ## Your Instructor

-<
 <img src="docs/images/June.jpg" alt="hi" class="inline" width="300"/>

-My name is June Skeeter and you can reach me by email: skeeter1@mail.ubc.ca  I am a white settler and immigrant from the United States who has been living on unceded Coast Salish Territory for six years.
+My name is June Skeeter, I am a white settler and immigrant from the United States who has been living on unceded Coast Salish Territory for six years.
 I am non-binary and my pronouns are they/them/theirs.
 I am a geographer, researcher, and educator with a passions for gardening, hiking, and baking.
 My principal aim this semester is to providing a holistic introduction to the study of Geographic Information Science and application of Geographic Information Systems.

 I've been teaching GIS for six years, first as a TA and now as an instructor.
 My aim in teaching this course is to show people how to use GIS as a tool to help make the world a better place.
 When I'm not working, I like to spend my free time hiking, snowboarding, baking, and gardening.
 I use GIS extensively is my research studying climate change in the Arctic.
 More recently, I've started using GIS to [track police violence in Canada](https://policeinvolveddeathsincanada.github.io/DataSets/).

+You can reach me by email (skeeter1@mail.ubc.ca) or come to my office hours (Wednesdays after lecture, Thursdays 11:00).
+I'm also available for office hours via zoom by appointment.